breatheco-de/exercise-personal-portfolio-react/README.md

 ## Feeling frustrated?

 Ask for help!
-This is your first porflio and it will not be perfect, but it will push you in the right direction :)
+This is your first porfolio and it will not be perfect, but it will push you in the right direction :)